Ash Wednesday is approaching

 - What is Lent?
 Lent is the 40 days before Easter.
 (For the fact-checker, Sundays are not counted.)
 It marks the time period when we “prepare” ourselves for Easter.
 This preparation can be a deeply personal event.
 (Though it is okay to share your thoughts with others if you feel like doing so.)

 - Why do we celebrate Easter?
-It’s an important holiday because of what Jesus did for us as a part of the first Easter.
-Jesus died for us so that our sins could be forgiven.
-And the happiest news: Three days later he rose from the dead!
+It’s an important holiday because of what happened on the first Easter.
+Jesus was crucified on a cross.
+But rather than this being the end, the cross is a way of showing us the full extent of God’s love.
+In Jesus’ suffering on the cross he demonstrates a love that will not give up!
+The happiest news: After three days Jesus rose from the dead!
 Jesus showed us that God’s love and forgiveness is more powerful even than death.

 - What is the significance of Ash Wednesday?
 Since it starts off Lent, it specifically reminds us of our need for the whole point of Easter: we all make mistakes.
 We all sin.
 (Sins are anything we do that separates us from God; that pushes God and/or other people, away.)
 We all need forgiveness, over and over again!
 At the Ash Wednesday church service we hear that it is okay for us to admit we aren’t perfect; we can let go of what has happened in the past.